SAP-samples/teched2023-IN260/exercises/ex3/README.md

 The [`SignupHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/SignupHandler.java) is the entry point of the application.
 And `signUp` is the action that will be called when a user signs up for an event or a session.
 The first step to take when a user signs up for an event is to register them for the event.
-As discussed in the previous exercise, for registering the user for an event/session, we will use a synthetic remote OpenAPI service.
+As discussed in the previous exercise, we will use a synthetic remote OpenAPI service to register the user for an event/session.

-In this exercise, we will look at adapting the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/remote/RegistrationServiceHandler.java) to handle all communication with the remote OpenAPI service. and take care of registering the user.
-We would be interacting with a synthetic OpenAPI service to achieve this.
+In this exercise, we will look at adapting the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/remote/RegistrationServiceHandler.java) to handle all communication with the remote OpenAPI service.

 Let's learn how you can leverage the SAP Cloud SDK to consume a remote OpenAPI service.

-## 3.1 Familiarising yourself with the remote OpenAPI service
+## 3.1 Familiarising Yourself with the Remote OpenAPI Service

 The OpenAPI service is available at `https://ad266-registration.cfapps.eu10-004.hana.ondemand.com`.
 For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.

 1. [ ] Head to https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/api-docs and explore the OpenAPI specification of the service.